mefahimrahman/CSEKU_APL_2017_True-Caller/README.txt

 Project Title : True Caller

 Summary: An Android App...
-Its recognize the Phone Number....User Can See the Contact Name Though the Name is not listed in users contacts..
+Its recognize the Phone Number....User Can See the Contact Name Though the Number(s) is/are not listed in users contacts..